rocketbc/eos/tests/bash-bats/README.md

 # BATS Bash Testing

-For each bash script we have, there should be a separate .bash file within REPO_ROOT/tests/bash-bats/.
+For each bash script we have, there should be a separate .bash file within `REPO_ROOT/tests/bash-bats/`.

+### Usage notes:

 - DRYRUN=true is required for all tests and automatically enabled.
 You can use this when you're manually running eosio_build.bash (`DRYRUN=true VERBOSE=true ./scripts/eosio_build.bash`)
 - execute-always gets around DRYRUN and runs stuff anyway (which installation uses this)

- - Running all tests:
+- To run all tests:
     ```
     $ ./tests/bash-bats/bats-core/bin/bats tests/bash-bats/*.bash
       ✓ [eosio_build_darwin] > Testing -y/NONINTERACTIVE/PROCEED